 Homework cannot be included in the number of hours attributed to the core course.
-Trainees may wish to review their notes, study for their job knowledge tests, or read recommended articles and handouts as a supplement to the classroom material.
+Trainees may wish to review their notes, study for their multiple-choice tests or read recommended articles and handouts as a supplement to the classroom material.
 But these activities are not a part of the formal, accountable training.